About Me

-My journey into nutrition was shaped by my own struggles with body image, postpartum depletion, and the daily stress of trying to do it all.
-Over time, I realized that true health isn’t about following rigid plans or chasing the scale — it’s about learning how to nourish deeply, live with intention, and trust your body again.
+My journey into nutrition was shaped by my own experiences with postpartum depletion, unrealistic expectations, and the constant pressure to fix my body.
+Over time, I realized that true health is not about following rigid food rules or chasing a number on the scale.
+It is about learning to nourish deeply, live with intention, and trust your body again.

-That’s the heart behind Nourish & Renew Nutrition Therapy — helping women and athletes heal, fuel, and thrive without shame, obsession, or quick fixes.
+That realization is what inspired Nourish and Renew Nutrition Therapy — a space where women and athletes can heal, fuel, and thrive without shame, obsession, or quick fixes.

 MY Philosophy